dustinpfister/test_threejs/views/demos/r146/README.md

-## threejs r146 notes
+## threejs r146 Style Rules

-Looks like this will be the last revision of threejs in which I use plain classic javaScript tags when working out new demos, and updating older ones when editing my blog posts as well.
+Looks like this will be the last revision of threejs in which I use plain classic javaScript tags when working out new demos and updating new ones to the style rules for this revision.

 So with r146 the following is what I will need to observe: